dfsnow/sno.ws/content/About.md

 tags: []
 ---

 I'm a graduate student at the University of Chicago Harris School of Public Policy.
-I also work as a data analyst at Chinese Mutual Aid Association, an immigrant-focused social services agency on Chicago's north side.
+I also work as a data analyst and project manager at Chinese Mutual Aid Association, an immigrant-focused social services agency located on Chicago's north side.
 I like R, Python, data visualization, baking and biking.
 All opinions are my own.
 You can check out my [GitHub](http://www.github.com/dfsnow) or contact me via [LinkedIn](http://www.linkedin.com/in/dfsnow).